irena-flextool/flextool/docs/how_to.md

 - `output_ramp_envelope`: Default, no. Includes seven parameters that form the ramp room envelope.
 Shows the actual ramp as well as different levels of available ramping  capability in a given node - for both directions, upward and downward.
 The first level includes ramproom in all the units, except VRE.
 The second level adds ramping room in VRE units (typically only downward, unless they have been curtailed.
 Finally, the last level adds potential ramping capability in the connections, which reflects only the ramproom in the connections themselves - the units/nodes behind the connection may or may not have capability to provide that ramp.
 (Parameter node_ramp_t)
 - `output_connection_flow_separate`: Default, no. Produces the connection flows separately for both directions.
 - `output_unit__node_ramp_t`: Default, no. Produces the ramps of individual units for all timesteps.
+- `output_horizon`: Outputs the timesteps of the horizon outside the realized timesteps.
+Useful when constructing a stochastic model.

 ![Optional outputs](./optional_outputs.PNG)